jnm2/lang-design/Target-typed static member lookup.md

     ;
 ```

-if a `member_access` begins with `'.'`, it is a _target-typed member access_.
+If a `member_access` begins with `'.'`, it is a _target-typed member access_.
 It is only permitted in expression locations which provide a target type.

 ## Drawbacks